 Revolutionary Freedom Fighter

 The first phase first.
-This was an era when extremism was weighed as an option worth considering to gain India its freedom from the oppressive Britishers.
+This was an era when extremism was being weighed as an option worth considering to gain India its freedom from the oppressive Britishers.
 The Congress was split between two camps: The Moderates and The Extremists, with the latter making Bengal, generally, its hub.
-People had started quoting prose and verses from Bankim Chandra Chatterjee's landmark novel Anandmath, which shed light on the Sannyasi rebellion the Britishers, so hard and with reasonable degree of success, tried to brush under the carpet as a mere skirmish.
-Bankim's Anandmath would go on to give India its national song, the Vande Matram, which would become the war cry in the mostly non-violent, and at times violent, fight against the British.
-This was the era when another Bengali had reignited the Hindu pride by telling to the world that any description of this religion from the mouth or words of the western historians was only derived by skimming the surface; Swami Vivekananda was on a mission to resurrect the Hindu way of life.
+People had started quoting proses and verses from Bankim Chandra Chatterjee's landmark novel Anandmath, telling the story of the Sannyasi rebellion, which the Britishers, so hard and with reasonable degree of success, tried to brush under the carpet as a mere skirmish.
+Bankim's Anandmath would go on to give India its national song, the Vande Matram, which would become the war cry in the mostly non-violent fight against the British.
+This was the era when another Bengali, Swami Vivekananda, had reignited the Hindu pride by telling to the world that any description of this religion from the mouth or words of the Western historians was only a feeble attempt at skimming of the surface.
 The import of Vivekananda's and Bankim's words were not lost on young Narendranath.
 These two would go on to play formative roles in the transformation of Narendranath into Manabendra Nath.

 The First World War